keu/docs/software_versioned_docs/version-0.23/kubepodoperator.md

 #### Add Resources to your Deployment on Astronomer

-The KubernetesPodOperator is entirely powered by the resources allocated to the `Extra Capacity` slider of your deployment's `Configure` page in the [Astronomer UI](manage-workspaces.md) in lieu of needing a Celery Worker (or Scheduler resources for those running the Local Executor).
+The KubernetesPodOperator is entirely powered by the resources allocated to the `Extra Capacity` slider of your deployment's `Configure` page in the [Software UI](manage-workspaces.md) in lieu of needing a Celery Worker (or Scheduler resources for those running the Local Executor).
 Raising the slider will increase your namespace's [resource quota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) such that Airflow has permissions to successfully launch pods within your deployment's namespace.

 > **Note:** Your Airflow Scheduler and Webserver will remain necessary fixed resources that ensure the rest of your tasks can execute and that your deployment stays up and running.